catageek/drizzle-react-components/README.md

 `labels` (array) Custom labels; will follow ABI input ordering.
 Useful for friendlier names.
 EX: "to" becoming "Recipient Address".

+`cb` (function(inputs)) Callback function called when the form is submitted. the argument `inputs` is an object where the keys are the name of the arguments, and the value is an object with two properties `value` and `error`.
+The callback function may modify the properties of `inputs` and must return the object.
+The form will not be submitted unless all `error` properties are empty strings.
+All transformations in the inputs (keccak256, message signature) may be done in the callback.

 ## Example Usage

 ### AccountData